 If your business produces hazardous waste, it’s vital that you know how to classify it correctly.

-How waste is classified decides how it must be dealt with and incorrect classification could lead to prosecution.
+How waste is classified decides how it must be dealt with, and incorrect classification could lead to prosecution.

-You will need a permit to dispose of your waste, and you’ll need to classify it correctly before that permit is issued.
+The UK’s hazardous waste regulations require of you to obtain a permit to dispose of your waste, and you’ll need to classify it correctly before that permit is issued.
 The company you choose to deal with your waste will also need to know the classification, to ensure they have the capacity and equipment to move it or process it.

 What is hazardous waste?

-This waste is harmful to the environment or humans.
+Hazardous waste is harmful to the environment or humans.
 It may be chemicals, batteries, asbestos, solvents, oils, or pesticides.

 As a business, you have a legal duty of care to ensure the hazardous waste you produce or deal with does not cause harm to people or the environment.